 socket probably need cleaning.
 You can use a spray contact

 Hidden inside some amplifiers is a control for adjusting the power tubes'

 bias or balance.
 Not all amps have this control.

-If your amp's bias is adjustable, it's a good idea to check the setting
+If your amp's bias is adjustable, it's a good idea to have the bias

-when replacing power tubes.
-But it's not dangerous to swap tubes
+setting checked when replacing power tubes.
+But it's not

 Newly purchased used amps are good candidates for

 inspection at every level.
-And whenever you install alternate tube types, the bias is
+And if you install a different, but